Color of Her Days (detail) by Audrey Feltham (2016)

 Editioned print on paper, machine stitched.

 Tell us about Atelier West Studio.I set up my own professional print studio, Atelier West, in 1992.
 In the beginning it was solely an etching studio, but it has expanded to incorporate screen and textile printing.
 Now, it’s both a production and teaching studio that’s registered as a business.
 I offer print-making workshops to interested community organizations as well as one-on-one instruction in printmaking.
-I also produce a line of printed tea towels and aprons, which I sell wholesale to buyers across the province.
+I also produce a line of printed tea towels and aprons, which I sell wholesale to buyers across the province, and through my online store.

 I am very rigid about charging CARFAC fees for my instruction.
 As artists we must ensure that people understand that this is our “work” and we deserve an honest wage.